lowRISC/opentitan/hw/ip/spi_device/doc/programmers_guide.md

 3. The SW prepares the register value and writes the value into the read FIFO.
 4. The TPM submodule sends `WAIT` until the read FIFO is available.
    When available, the TPM submodule sends `START` followed by the register value.
+5. Optionally, SW may choose to monitor the `tpm_rdfifo_cmd_end` interrupt to be notified when commands targeting read FIFO commands end.
+  1. `TPM_STATUS.rdfifo_aborted` will show whether the triggering command failed.

 ### TPM Write